Breathtaking Belgian Ardennes

 Day 1

-Having crossed the Channel at Calais, make your way through France and Belgium.
-Enjoy your first sight of the rugged and natural Ardennes landscape as you travel to your hotel in La Roche-en-Ardenne or Dinant.
-If time allows, begin exploring the area.
+Drive to Dover for the short sea ferry crossing to Calais.
+Make your way through France and into Belgium.
+Enjoy your first sight of the rugged and natural Ardennes landscape as you arrive at your hotel for 4 nights.

 Day 2